anastasiia-slv/jabberwocky-sentence-generator/README.md

 Our project aims to create pseudowords and Jabberwocky sentences in Turkish and Ukrainian.
 Script:
-1. Uses GUI to take user inputs for language, number of pseudowords and Jabberwocky sentences
+1. Takes user inputs for language, number of pseudowords and Jabberwocky sentences from Python console
 2. Takes dataset of existing words in selected language
 3. Cleans up words from inflectional affixes
 4. Separates words into natural morphemes